AdobeDocs/journey-optimizer.en/help/using/content-management/generative-push.md

 >[!ENDSHADEBOX]

-Once you have created and personalized your messages, take your content to the next level with Journey Optimizer AI Assistant.
+Once you have created and personalized your messages, take your push notification content to the next level with Journey Optimizer AI Assistant.

+Explore the tabs below to learn how to use the AI Assistant in Journey Optimizer.

 >[!BEGINTABS]

 >[!TAB Full push generation]

 In this particular example, learn how to send an engaging Push notification using AI Assistant.

 Follow these steps:

 1. After creating and configuring your push notification campaign, click **[!UICONTROL Edit content]**.